masaz14/Proactive-Sound-Effect-Benchmark/README.md

 | `semantic.py` | Optional reranker-based similarity vs `standard_answers`. |
 | `evaluate.py` | CLI: align predictions to manifest, compute metrics, write stats JSON. |

-Model inference (running your model to produce predictions) is intentionally not included.
 You should run your model separately, write a predictions JSONL, then use this repository for offline alignment and scoring.

 ---